Tourette syndrome: Society and culture

 Samuel Johnson c.
 1772.
 Johnson is likely to have had Tourette syndrome.

 Not everyone with Tourette's wants treatment or a cure, especially if that means they may lose something else in the process.
 The researchers Leckman and Cohen believe that there may be latent advantages associated with an individual's genetic vulnerability to developing Tourette syndrome that may have adaptive value, such as heightened awareness and increased attention to detail and surroundings.

 Accomplished musicians, athletes, public speakers and professionals from all walks of life are found among people with Tourette's.
 The athlete Tim Howard, described by the Chicago Tribune as the "rarest of creatures—an American soccer hero", and by the Tourette Syndrome Association as the "most notable individual with Tourette Syndrome around the world", says that his neurological makeup gave him an enhanced perception and an acute focus that contributed to his success on the field.

 Samuel Johnson is a historical figure who likely had Tourette syndrome, as evidenced by the writings of his friend James Boswell.
 Johnson wrote A Dictionary of the English Language in 1747, and was a prolific writer, poet, and critic.
 There is little support for speculation that Mozart had Tourette's: the potentially coprolalic aspect of vocal tics is not transferred to writing, so Mozart's scatological writings are not relevant; the composer's available medical history is not thorough; the side effects of other conditions may be misinterpreted; and "the evidence of motor tics in Mozart's life is doubtful".

 Likely portrayals of TS or tic disorders in fiction predating Gilles de la Tourette's work are "Mr. Pancks" in Charles Dickens's Little Dorrit and "Nikolai Levin" in Leo Tolstoy's Anna Karenina.
 The entertainment industry has been criticized for depicting those with Tourette syndrome as social misfits whose only tic is coprolalia, which has furthered the public's misunderstanding and stigmatization of those with Tourette's.
 The coprolalic symptoms of Tourette's are also fodder for radio and television talk shows in the US and for the British media.
 High-profile media coverage focuses on treatments that do not have established safety or efficacy, such as deep brain stimulation, and alternative therapies involving unstudied efficacy and side effects are pursued by many parents.

+The 2025 film I Swear is based on the true life story of John Davidson, a Scottish man with severe Tourette syndrome.